sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

   levels = c("Low", "Medium", "High"))
 ```

-The *greater than* operator is not meaningful on the `income_nominal` factor defined above
+The *greater than* operator is not meaningful on the `income_nominal` factor defined above.

 ```r